 If you're an alcoholic, stopping on your own carries so many risks.
 Everyone with a serious drinking problem needs professional support.
 Otherwise, they're usually not able to quit.
 Even if they are, they may go through DTs and need immediate medical treatment.

-At The Evergreen at Northpoint, we know what you're going through.
+At Northpoint Evergreen Bellevue, we know what you're going through.
 This is a very challenging time that you're facing.
 We have the tools you need to overcome alcoholism successfully.
 There's no need for you to attempt it on your own.
 The right kind of support can change everything for you.